 I make a point of checking my Google and Bing dashboards daily for any error messages.

 Don’t forget to keep your menu organized.
-If you would like a little help on setting up your menu in WordPress.
+If you would like a little help with setting up your menu in WordPress.
 Check out my post, ‘how to set up menus in WordPress‘.

 Do you submit your sitemap to Google and Bing?